-Quilt collector Eli Leon explains that while improvisational quilts may look spontaneous, they do require technical proficiency and quilting know-how.
-“Improvisational quilts are not crazy at all,” he says.
+Quilt collector Eli Leon, who passed away in March 2018, explained that while improvisational quilts may look spontaneous, they do require technical proficiency and quilting know-how.
+“Improvisational quilts are not crazy at all,” he said.
 “They often have a number of patterns in one quilt.
 They may even be the same pattern on the whole quilt, but it doesn’t necessarily look that way because the pattern keeps varying.”

 Like most folk art, until about 25 years ago, improvisational quilts were dismissed as shoddy, artless work of unskilled craftspeople.
 Even Byrd and her family saw them as utilitarian objects, which could be sewn quickly out of scraps and used to keep multiple children warm in uninsulated houses.

 Then, in the late 1980s, one of Byrd’s quilts was showcased in an exhibition at the San Francisco Craft and Folk Art Museum, called “Who’d a Thought It: Improvisation in African-American Quiltmaking.”
 The exhibition highlighted the breath-taking work of a dozen underappreciated improvisational quilting talents, such as the late Rosie Lee Tompkins, whose quilts soon took the art world by storm.